DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 ```sh
 python run_PySPaRTAN.py
 ```
-This will genereate the results using default parameters
+This genereates the results using default parameters

 PySPaRTAN model has the following parameters